BenjaminX/Hackintosh-Gigabyte-Z390M-GAMING/README.md

 	- Secure Boot → **Disable** (Secure Boot will be disabled by default, but good to check)

 #### For Thunderbolt Card GC-TITAN RIDGE

-Not working, keep on do it. when you known how to fix it, please contact me. thx a lot.

 * Thunderbolt(TM) Configuration
 	- Discrete Thunderbolt(TM) Support → **Enabled**